arnoldbaino/Daru_scripts/README.md

 # Daru_scripts
-Scripts for manuplating raw sequence data
+Scripts for manuplating raw illumina data

 The following tools should be installed and added to the system path